-The Pros and Cons of Building Your Own Integrations
+The Pros and Cons of Building Integrations

-Once you understand what integrations your clients need, you'll have to actually build out the integrations.
-This requires developers who understand LMS integration and how to implement it into your application.
-They'll also have to navigate through the privacy and user consent policies of the API which define what data you may retrieve and record.
-In some cases, your developers will have to manually request access to sensitive scopes from the provider of the API.
+Once developers understand which integration(s) a school needs, comes the hard part, building the integration.
+To build an integration, a developer needs to understand LMS integrations and how to implement it into the application.
+While building, developers will also have to navigate through the privacy and user consent policies of the API which define what data could be retrieved and recorded.
+In some cases, developers will have to manually request access to sensitive scopes from the provider of the API.
 This process can be lengthy and can be a potential roadblock when developing an integration.

 What should you do?

 Analyze the pros and cons of developing the integrations in-house or buying the integrations from a provider.
 If clients need only one specific integration, such as deploying an LTI application for districts who use Canvas, building one integration might not be a daunting task.
 However, the likely scenario is that clients use a myriad of different LMSs and are looking for different types of integrations.
 Some may want LTI integrations and other may be looking for API integrations.

 Here are other articles we’ve written on building integrations to help you on your journey: